kianby/pecosys/README.md

 -    Readers can submit comments via a comment form embedded in blog pages
 -    Blog administrator receives an email notification from Pecosys when a comment is submitted
--    Blog administrator can approve or drop the comment by replying by email to Pecosys
+-    Blog administrator can approve or drop the comment by replying to Pecosys
--    Pecosys converts approved comment to Markdown file and commit to GIT.
+-    Pecosys creates approved comment as a Markdown file and commit to GIT.
      Optionally, Pecosys can launch Pelican publishing process to update the blog